openmaptiles/www.openmaptiles.org/docs/mobile/mobile.md

 The [open-source MapLibre SDK for iOS](https://docs.maptiler.com/maplibre-gl-native-ios/tutorials/) and [SDK for Android](https://docs.maptiler.com/maplibre-gl-native-android/) provide the most natural way of displaying the tiles and styles in a mobile app natively.

-There are alternative open-source SDKs for native mobile apps, such as TangramES or Carto/Nutiteq SDK.

 ### Sample app for Android and iOS

 To demonstrate the capabilities of the SDK and show the performance of OpenMapTiles vector tiles made from OpenStreetMap, we have developed a [sample mobile app](/mobile) for both Android and iOS.